Expertise is something to be applied. It is knowledge, it is context, it is wisdom. It’s diagnosis and problem-solving and flexibility.

 Experience is nothing more than just… what happened.

 Especially as individuals move up the ladder in an industry, having very specific experience to perform simply becomes less realistic.
-The specialization often required at higher and higher levels of performance means that it is less and less likely that a position can be filled with someone who has done the exact same things in their past.
+The specialization often required at higher levels of performance means that it is less likely that a position can be filled with someone who has done the exact same things in their past.
 Expertise, then, is at a premium.

 I bet you have TONS of expertise.
 We all do… even though our experiences differ considerably.